leto/ramit-briefcase/outline.md

     visualize phylogenies, which are graphs of how species and groups of species are related.
     This was written at a hackathon at the National Evolutionary Synthesis Center (NESCent), which is an NSF-funded research center for aggregrating evolutionary data.
+* Fixed an obscure bug in the Perl 5 debugger
+    * This involved reading and understanding the entire source code of the Perl 5 debugger.
+    I can't say that I have ever been the same since.
+This bug would cause any failing test to pass, under certain versions of the Perl debugger, at my previous job.

 # Leadership Achievements

+> I enjoy being the leader of a team of very smart people and solving hard problems.

 * Mentor, The Perl Foundation, Google Summer of Code 2008
     * Mentored Thierry Moisan on Math::GSL, a Perl 5 interface to the GNU Scientific Library.
 This